distributeaid/shipment-tracker/README.md

 We provide a pre-configured environment which is configured so you are ready to run the test suite and the development server.

+#### Using the DevContainer with GitHub CodeSpaces in your browser

+You can launch a dedicated environment for directly from GitHub using Codespaces: select the green **Code** dropdown and then **New codespace**.
+[Learn more about Codespaces](https://github.com/features/codespaces).

+After your DevContainer has been bootstrapped, you can run the tests by opening a Terminal in VS Code in the browser (Select **View** -> **Terminal**, or press Ctrl+`), and then run the command:

+    npm test

+Because of limitiations with the networking (specifically setting up the neccessary hostnames for proper CORS), running the development server in codespaces is not yet possible.

+#### Using the Devcontainer with Visual Studio Code locally

+You can launch a dedicated environment after cloning the project in [Visual Studio Code](https://code.visualstudio.com/): follow the [installation instructions](https://code.visualstudio.com/docs/remote/containers) (you need the [Remote Development Extension pack](https://aka.ms/vscode-remote/download/extension), then select the green **Remote** icon and then **Reopen in Container**.
+[Learn more about Remove development in Containers](https://code.visualstudio.com/docs/remote/containers-tutorial).

 After your DevContainer has been bootstrapped, you can run the tests by opening a Terminal in VS Code in the browser (Select **View** -> **Terminal**, or press Ctrl+`), and then run the command:

     npm test